fcambus/bdf2sfd/README.md

 produces large and unoptimized SFD files that should be post-processed using [FontForge][3].

+There are several reasons why it might be desirable to convert bitmap fonts to OpenType or TrueType versions.
+This allow for example to use them as Web fonts, or simply to keep using them in some terminal emulators, since Pango 1.44 dropped support for bitmap fonts.

 It was originally created to generate OpenType versions of [Spleen][4], and is released in the hope it can be useful to convert other fonts as well.
 Please be aware that it works best on fonts proportional to 8x16.
 Other